-During 2016 we will run well over 60 free day trips and 10 two or three day residential experiences which offer young people the opportunity to improve their communication skills, increase their self-esteem, and grow in confidence through boat-handling, life-skills and team-working.
-Last year, in 2015, thanks to the generosity of our donors and funders, we were able to reach out to well over 450 users from the wider community with this project.
+During 2017 we ran 70 free day trips and 10 two or three day residential experiences which offer young people the opportunity to improve their communication skills, increase their self-esteem, and grow in confidence through boat-handling, life-skills and team-working.
+Each year, thanks to the generosity of our donors and funders, we are able to reach out to well over 450 users from the wider community.

 For the story of one residential trip, see the Wilsic Hall Residential September 2013

 Bents Green evaluation of their post-16 residential trip, May 2015